-Two-zone cooking allows you to get a hot sear and then move to the indirect side to finish grilling and avoid burning the meat.
-This takes only minutes, so it’s also important to prepare and have other dishes done and then grilling filet mignon as the last step.
+On a charcoal grill, two-zone cooking allows you to get a hot sear over the direct heat and then move to the indirect side to finish grilling to your desired internal temperature and avoid burning or overcooking the meat.

-- Place the steak over the direct side of the heat and grill for 3 minutes.
+- Place the seasoned filet mignon steaks over the direct side of the heat on grill grates and grill for 3 minutes.
 This starts the process of browning the steak.

 - Flip the steak and continue grilling the other side over direct heat for another 3 minutes.
 Both sides should now have a nice brown crust to it.

 - Move the steak to indirect heat to finish.
-Once you’ve moved the steak to indirect heat, add the blue cheese crumbles (or Gorgonzola) and close the lid.
+Once you’ve moved the steak to indirect side of the grill, add the blue cheese crumbles (or Gorgonzola) and close the lid.
 As the steak finishes, the cheese will melt.